katherinj/ArticleSearch-pt3-Kotlin/README.md

 The following **required** functionality is completed:

-- [ ] Add and implement Bottom Navigation to your application
+- [x] Add and implement Bottom Navigation to your application
-- [ ] Dynamically use fragments within Activities
+- [x] Dynamically use fragments within Activities
-- [ ] Customize the toolbar and icons
+- [x] Customize the toolbar and icons

-The following **optional** features are implemented:

-- [ ] Add and implement options in the Settings screen
-- [ ] Customize a Home screen using the Most Popular NYTimes Articles API
-- [ ] Respond to device orientation changes without resetting the application

 ## Video Walkthrough